sachin191ml/django-course-self/ss_instructions.md

    c.
 Add csrf token to make sure form is authenticated (otherwise django will through an error)
    d.
 Add code to show form and button
 3. Update css file for class-validaton and other stuff
+4. Save/add user information when submitted
+   Validate information (when submitted) and redirect to the correct page

 Interesting link to study: